lsst-sqre/sqr-076/index.rst

 `Dataclasses Avro Schema`_ includes the classes documentation on the top-level record in the schema, but omit documentation on individual fields.
 `pydantic-avro`_ does the inverse.

-Another area where the packages differ is that `pydantic-avro`_ makes the schema's namespace the same as the Python class's name, whereas `Dataclasses Avro Schema`_ omits setting a namespace.
+Another area where the packages differ is that `pydantic-avro`_ makes the schema's namespace the same as the Python class's name, whereas `Dataclasses Avro Schema`_ omits setting a namespace by default.
-Both use the class's name for the schema's name.
+Both use the class's name for the schema's name by default.
-It would be easier for Kafkit_ code to exert control over the schema naming and namespace, though, so this difference is moot.
+However, notice how both the ``namespace`` and ``schema_name`` fields in the Pydantic model ``Meta`` class provide control over the Avro schema's fully-qualified name.

 We will adopt `Dataclasses Avro Schema`_ since the package is more actively maintained and has a larger feature set, but switching to `pydantic-avro`_ would be a simple change if desired.